Australian House of Representatives: Allocation process for the House of Representatives

-Relationship with the Government
+Relationship with the government

-Under the Constitution, the Governor-General has the power to appoint and dismiss "Ministers of State" who administer government departments.
-In practice, the Governor-General chooses ministers in accordance with the traditions of the Westminster system that the Government be drawn from the party or coalition of parties that has a majority in the House of Representatives, with the leader of the largest party becoming Prime Minister.
+Under the Constitution, the governor-general has the power to appoint and dismiss the "Queen's [or King's] Ministers of State" who administer government departments.
+In practice, the governor-general chooses ministers in accordance with the traditions of the Westminster system that the government be drawn from the party or coalition of parties that has a majority in the House of Representatives, with the leader of the largest party becoming prime minister.

-These ministers then meet in a council known as Cabinet.
+A sub-set of the most important ministers then meet in a council known as Cabinet.
 Cabinet meetings are strictly private and are frequently held to discuss vital issues and make policy decisions.
 The Constitution does not recognise the Cabinet as a legal entity; it exists solely by convention.
 Its decisions do not in and of themselves have legal force.
-However, it serves as the practical expression of the Federal Executive Council, which is Australia's highest formal governmental body.
+However, it serves as the practical expression of the Federal Executive Council, which is Australia's highest formal executive body.
 In practice, the Federal Executive Council meets solely to endorse and give legal force to decisions already made by the Cabinet.
 All members of the Cabinet are members of the Executive Council.
-While the Governor-General is nominal presiding officer, he almost never attends Executive Council meetings.
-A senior member of the Cabinet holds the office of Vice-President of the Executive Council and acts as presiding officer of the Executive Council in the absence of the Governor-General.
-The Federal Executive Council is the Australian equivalent of the Executive Councils and privy councils in other Commonwealth realms such as the King's Privy Council for Canada and the Privy Council of the United Kingdom.
+A senior Cabinet member holds the office of vice-president of the Executive Council and acts as presiding officer of the Executive Council in the absence of the governor-general.
+The Federal Executive Council is the Australian equivalent of the executive councils and privy councils in other Commonwealth realms such as the King's Privy Council for Canada and the Privy Council of the United Kingdom.